-2 The following States have not received a SaDIP grant: Colorado, Delaware, Hawaii, Illinois, Minnesota, Montana, New York, Ohio, Oregon, South Carolina, South Dakota, Vermont, West Virginia, and Wyoming.
+&lt;sup>2 The following States did not receive a SaDIP grant due to being rejected or not submitting an application: Colorado, Delaware, Hawaii, Illinois, Minnesota, Montana, New York, Ohio, Oregon, South Carolina, South Dakota, Vermont, West Virginia, and Wyoming.
 Of these States, the following received CVARS grants or cooperative agreements prior to FY 2006: Colorado, Minnesota, Montana, New York, Ohio, South Carolina, South Dakota, Vermont, and West Virginia.
+Any State not listed in this footnote or in Table 1 received a SaDIP Grant between FY 2006 and FY 2010.

-Using these grants, States have undertaken the following primary activities:
+Using these grant funds, States have undertaken the following primary activities:

-- Reducing the backlog of data not yet entered into State-level databases by hiring contractors and State personnel to create more complete State crash data files. - Developing and implementing electronic data systems for collecting and processing crash data in a more timely, accurate, and consistent manner. - Providing training and education to law enforcement officers and State traffic records personnel on the definitions and criteria for CMV crashes and how to create more accurate and consistent data. - Implementing measures to address deficiencies in States' ability to address DataQs system requests for data review in a timely fashion and to improve the overall quality of crash and inspection data reported by the States to FMCSA. - Analyzing existing data and State crash data collection forms to identify insufficiencies or inaccuracies and develop plans for addressing them.
+- Reducing the backlog of data not yet entered into State-level databases by hiring contractors and State personnel to create more complete State crash data files. - Developing and implementing electronic data systems for collecting and processing crash data in a more timely, accurate, and consistent manner. - Providing training and education to law enforcement officers and State traffic records personnel on the definitions and criteria for CMV crashes and how to create more accurate and consistent data. - Implementing measures to address deficiencies in States' ability to address DataQs system requests for data review in a timely fashion and to improve the overall quality of crash and inspection data reported by the States to FMCSA. - Analyzing existing data and State crash data collection forms to identify insufficiencies or inaccuracies and develop plans for addressing them. - Implementing geospatial information into a State's crash and inspection data to better target enforcement efforts in high-crash corridors.

 Awards for activities supported by SaDIP and its predecessor CVARS have resulted in significantly improved data reported by the States to FMCSA.
-Since there is variability among States in the reporting of safety event data used by FMCSA to evaluate State safety programs, a State Safety Data Quality (SSDQ) methodology was developed to evaluate the completeness, timeliness, accuracy, and consistency of State-reported data.3 In addition to meeting the eligibility requirements established by SAFETEA-LU, successful SaDIP grant applicants must address their performance against the SSDQ methodology in their grant proposals.
+Since there is variability among States in the reporting of safety event data used by FMCSA to evaluate State safety programs, a State Safety Data Quality (SSDQ) methodology was developed to evaluate the completeness, timeliness, accuracy, and consistency of State-reported data.
+In addition to meeting the eligibility requirements established by SAFETEA-LU, successful SaDIP grant applicants must address their performance against the SSDQ methodology in their grant proposals.
 The section below describes the methodology against which States are rated.
 The SSDQ Map (see Figure 2) provides a pictorial representation of the States' performance against the SSDQ methodology.